mygethub-99/proj3fullstack/README.md

 newMenuItem will allow the user to build a new menu item that.

-editMenuItem will allow the user to edit a menuitem that belongs to them.
+editMenuItem will allow the user to edit a menuitem that they are a owner of.

 deleteMenuItem allows the user to delete a menu item.